El Zorro (wrestler): The Man in the Iron Mask (2006–2007)

-After shaving off Zorro's hair La Secta del Mesías placed a black mask on Zorro's head (One similar to Slipknot's Mick Thomsons Mask), the storyline was that the mask had an ancient Mayan curse on it and could not just be removed.
+After shaving off Zorro's hair La Secta del Mesías placed a black mask on Zorro's head, the storyline was that the mask had an ancient Mayan curse on it and could not just be removed.
 In the weeks after La Secta put the mask on Zorro he seemed more erratic and not in control of himself.
 The storyline progressed with Manson revealing that he had mental control over Zorro through the mask and used that control to have Zorro turn on his friends and do his bidding.
 The mind-control aspects of the story were dropped and instead they explained it by the mask having a bad influence on Zorro.
 When Manson left La Secta and joined up with Los Hell Brothers, turning tecnico ("good guy") in the process and the storyline with Zorro hit a dead end as there was no possible payoff left any more.
 Eventually the writing staff figured out a way to end the "trapped in a mask" storyline by having Zorro overcome the "evil influences" so that he could remove the mask and present it to the leader of Los Hell Brothers (Cibernético) as a proof of his good intentions.

 After removing the mask Zorro's character seemed a bit rougher, he his beard and hair had grown wilder while he wore the mask and he seemed more vicious in his attacks on the heels.
 After a while Zorro shaved and had his hair cut, reverting to the persona he had before the "evil mask" storyline began.